 All of these books are amazing, but it wasn’t until I read The 4-Hour Workweek that I knew how I was going to measure my own success.
 Working 4 hours a week would be great, but what I was most interested in was the idea of location independence.
 The ability to earn money, no matter where you are in the world has been my biggest professional dream for many years now.

-It wasn’t until recently, however, that we realized just how important location independence truly is.
+It wasn’t until a family situation arose during our RV travels, however, that we realized just how important location independence is to us.

-The very day that we arrived in Maine to begin 6 weeks of chasing colorful leaves, pumpkin patches, apple cider, and fall festivals, my mother informed me that she had received some terrible medical news.
+The very day that we arrived in Bar Harbor, Maine to begin 6 weeks of chasing colorful leaves, pumpkin patches, apple cider, and fall festivals, my mother called to inform me that she had received some terrible medical news.
 She was going to require surgery and treatment to battle her illness and fight for her life.
 It was likely going to take months, if not longer.

-Lindsay and I pulled our truck and fifth wheel over.
-We were completely shocked and heartbroken.
+Lindsay and I pulled over and were completely shocked and heartbroken.
 It felt like all of the air had been sucked out of the vehicle.
 We sat there, somewhere off I-95 feeling like we couldn’t possibly be farther away, feeling lost.

 After a week in Maine, we drove the 2,300 miles back to Colorado.
 During the drive home, we had a lot of time to discuss the benefits of having a house that has wheels.
 We kept telling each other how blessed we were that we could pick up and be anywhere in a matter of days.
 And more importantly, how we could stay as long as we needed because we didn’t have to get back to a job, school, or house.